Documentation Index

 - CLI

-When creating a new instance, on the Source tab, select Instance Snapshot as the
+When creating a new instance, in Step 1 (Base Config), select Instance Snapshot

 Next Steps